ill/MySimpleTweets/README.md

 I ran into issues with auth and followed the FAQ guide for getting unstuck.
 My emulator was device version 7 not 6.

-I also ran into rate limiting issues and had to wait about 15 minutes.
+I also ran into rate limiting issues and had to wait about 15 minutes on multiple occasions.
+At one point I really wanted to test page sizes of 2 just to see what would happen.
+That was a bad idea.
+There are probably ways to prevent this better.
+I used the same delay logic I used in my NYTimes search project to mitigate calling it too often.

 ## Open-source libraries used